-- a.
-An MO shall have policies in place or take such measures as may be needed to prevent the misuse of technological developments in Money Laundering or Terrorist Financing schemes such as internationally accepted credit or debit cards and mobile telephone banking. - b.
-MOs shall have policies and procedures in place to address any specific risks associated with non-face-to-face business relationships or transactions.
-These policies and procedures shall be applied automatically when establishing customer relationships and conducting ongoing due diligence.
-Measures for managing the risks shall include specific and effective CDD procedures that apply to non-face to face customers.
+a.
+An MO shall have policies in place or take such measures as may be needed to prevent the misuse of technological developments in ML/TF&PF schemes such as internationally accepted credit or debit cards, mobile telephone banking, transactions in virtual assets, financial technology (FINTECH) and other technology.

+b.
+MOs shall have policies and procedures in place to identify and address any risks associated with non-face-to-face business relationships or transactions.
+These policies and procedures shall be applied when establishing customer relationships and in conducting ongoing due diligence.